Android may soon back up your Downloads folder to Google Drive

 Julien Junet

-Digital nomad driven by one simple question: how does technology shape our habits, choices, and instincts?
-Bridging music, visual art, and internet culture, he contributes to PlanHub through content, community work, moderation, and social media, and also writes for Branchez-vous.com.
-His playground is tech news, forums, online communities, and overlooked angles.
-His goal: cut through the noise, extract what matters, and help you see what’s coming next.
+Driven by one simple question: how does technology shape our habits, choices, and instincts?
+Blending music, visual art, internet culture, and digital strategy, Julien Junet contributes to PlanHub through content, community work, moderation, and social media.
+He is also an editor and writer for Branchez-vous.com.
+His playground is telecom, AI, forums, online communities, hidden trends, and overlooked angles.
+His goal: cut through the noise, extract what matters, and help readers see what’s coming next.

 Stay connected!
 Subscribe to the PlanHub newsletter, twice a month we send you all the current news and good deals.